Anthony-Gambale/Lambda-Calculus/README.md

 # Lambda-Calculus
 Interpreter for the lambda calculus with lisp-like syntax.

-*Warning: This project is unfinished and may not give correct results in all cases.*
+*This project is unfinished and may not give correct results in all cases.*

 ## How to use
 The lambda expression `(\x.y x) z` would be written as